Denperidge/Denperidge.com/src/2-projects/terraria-raspbian-server.md

 description: Setup a Terraria server on Raspbian/Linux with just one script, including autosave!

 tags:
+    - scripting
-    - Bash
+    - bash
-    - Videos game
+    - videos game

 intro:
     You can run a Terraria server on your Raspberry Pi, but it requires some manual setups and changes.
 What if you didn't have to do any of that?